ShawnKyzer/payment-service/README.md

 # technical-test-payment-service
 A service consumer designed to stream data from kafka topics to postgres database for persistence.
-It handles both online and offline payments.
+It handles both online and offline payments validating where necessary and provides detailed error logs when there are failures.

 ### :computer: How to execute

-Running with existing build inside docker:
+#### Running with existing build inside docker:

-./start-docker.sh
+`sh start-docker.sh`

+#### Run as a new build:
+If you would like to run on local as a new build use gradle:

+`gradle clean build run`

+or

+`./graldew clean build run`

+Note: You may want to test as well and if so execute the previous command first then run the clean build.

+#### Create a new build and run in docker-compose environment

 ### :memo: Design Notes and Diagrams